POLICE CONSTABLE ENTRY PROGRAMME (PCEP)

 Choosing to join the police is life changing; an opportunity for a career where you can play to your strengths and unlock your potential.
 With PCEP, you’ll undertake a two-year training programme, emphasising learning practical policing skills and equipping you to meet the complex needs of policing challenges we face today.

-The training programme will begin with an initial 17-week period of class-room based learning at our Coach Lane campus focusing on areas including law & legislation, understanding police powers, and elements of effective communication.
+The training programme will begin with an initial 18-week period of class-room based learning at our Coach Lane campus focusing on areas including law & legislation, understanding police powers, and elements of effective communication.
+Whilst undertaking classroom-based learning you will work Monday-Friday 9-5pm.
 Following this, you’ll work alongside experienced officers as part of a shift in a response team.
 You’ll have a dedicated tutor to guide you through your first 12-15 weeks, who will help you build your skills and offer practical and pastoral support.

 Throughout the programme, you’ll undertake written and practical summative assessments of your knowledge, operational learning and practice.
 At TeamNP looking after our colleagues is key and you’ll be supported and given everything you need to succeed in the PCEP programme.